dillonforrest/startup/_posts/2014-10-22-saving-money-on-food.md

 I have no paycheck.
 Therefore, I need to minimize my spending.
 No more new clothes.
 No traveling.
 No crazy parties.
 I have to keep my personal expenses to the bare essentials: rent and food.

 Rent is fixed.
 It's the same amount every month.
-My utilities might very a little month to month, but not much.
+My utilities might vary a little month to month, but not much.

 Food is different.
 In the year before taking the plunge and starting up, I cooked food myself maybe five times max.
 I ate out the vast majority of the time.